Viktorols01/StoryTree/storyclasses/README.txt

 StoryOption
 - text: text to describe the option; an empty field means the story will simply proceed without choosing
-- storyNode: which node the option leads to
+- storyNodeIndex: which node the option leads to
 - unlockingKeys: required keys to unlock the option
 - lockingKeys: required keys that lock the option
 - forced: if the option is unlocked, it is automatically chosen